ADVICE ABOUT GETTING PROPERTY APPRAISALS

-5. A real estate appraiser is obliged under the Real Estate Agents Act 2008 to establish an accurate sale price range with which to advertise your house to sell.
+4. Legal Obligation: A real estate appraiser is obliged under the Real Estate Agents Act 2008 to establish an accurate sale price range with which to advertise your house.
+That means not over-valuing to entice you to list with them.

-6. A property appraisal is primarily based on recent and current sales data, an inspection of your house and land and the location and the current real estate and economic climate.
-Pricing a property is a constantly moving target that provides the basis of all your subsequent decisions about selling your house.
+5. Factual Data: A property appraisal is primarily based on recent and current sales data, an inspection of your house and land, the location and the current real estate and economic climate.

 WHAT EXACTLY IS A PROPERTY APPRAISAL?

-A property appraisal is a formal document prepared by a licensed real estate agent, the appraiser, for the purposes of informing you about what you could expect in terms of a sale price in the current market.
+A property appraisal is a formal document prepared by a licensed real estate agent, the appraiser, for the purposes of informing you about what you could expect in terms of a sale price in the current market and how they would go about achieving that.

-- An appraisal must be provided to you in writing by a licensed real estate appraiser.
+- An appraisal must be provided to you in writing by a licensed property appraiser.
 Verbal appraisals are not acceptable, ever.

 - It must realistically reflect current real estate and economic market conditions.